 Parents who are willing to sacrifice their future for their kids certainly should be applauded, but they need to realize that dipping into their retirement accounts affects their kids as well.
-If mom and/or dad can’t get by in retirement, it is the kids who will be supporting them.
+If mom and/or dad can’t get by in retirement, it is likely the kids who will be supporting them.
 No parent wants to impose that burden.

 If we flip the script and a parent chooses not to raid their retirement account to pay for college, it doesn’t preclude helping at a later date.
 Five years after graduation, it may become apparent that the older generation has the funds to help.
 At that point, existing student debt can be paid down.
 Children may appreciate help rendered in this manner more than they would help at the time of college.
-There is a strong argument to be made that student loan repayment help is more useful than tuition help.
+There is a strong argument to be made that student loan repayment assistance is more useful than tuition help.

 Planning and Paying for College

-Paying for a college education should be a little scary.
+Planning and paying for a college education should be a little scary.
 Student loans can be a handy tool, but they are also a risk.